KittyMcDonagh/kmcd-issue-tracking-project/README.md

 #### **Please Note**

 The email address from which the email is being sent is a gmail account which allows access to less secure apps, and 2-step authentication is not set.
-This was all working fine when I set it up a few months back
+This was all working fine when I set it up a few months back.

 However, when I was ran this functionality again, while writing this section of the readme file, I started getting a 'SMTPAuthenticationError'.
-The reset email was also a gmail account.
+The reset email was also to a gmail account.

 After checking the error message online, and not getting any answers I tried tutor support.
 They suggested running "https://accounts.google.com/DisplayUnlockCaptcha", after which the emails were sent to the gmail account, and I could reset the password.
 I ran the reset password a few more times using the gmail account, and it worked fine each time.